Lednerb/bilberry-hugo-theme/README.md

 4. Create your new posts with the post type prefix: `hugo new book/a-very-cool-book.md`
 5. Done.

+If you want to use custom Front Matter variables, create a `book.md` archetype in your `archetypes/` directory.

+You can find further information in the official HUGO docs.

 --------------

-If you want to change the default post types (e.g. don't use the pencil icon on `article` or default type, but another one) copy the original file to your local `layouts/partials/content-type/` directory and edit it there. <br>
+If you want to change the default post types (e.g., don't use the pencil icon on the `article` or default type, but another one) copy the original file to your local `layouts/partials/content-type/` directory and edit it there. <br>
-Otherwise your changes would be overwritten when you update to the latest theme version.
+Otherwise, your changes would be overwritten when you update to the latest theme version.

 ## Credits